vergauwenthomas/HARP_software/README.md

 R packages to install
 * remotes: use Rstudio installer
 * meteogrid: from git: https://github.com/harphub/meteogrid
-* Rfa: from RMI gitlab: https://gitlab-me.oma.be/aladin/Rfa (Send me an email if you can connect thomas.vergauwen@meteo.be)(note to myself: donwload from gitlab and install as .gz.tar)
+* Rfa: from RMI gitlab: https://gitlab-me.oma.be/aladin/Rfa (Send me an email if you can connect thomas.vergauwen@meteo.be)(note to myself: donwload from gitlab and install as .tar.gz)
-*
 * harp: See installation notes in the ReadMe: https://github.com/harphub/harp.
 (Make shure to link with the proj4 software installation!)
-*
+* tidyverse: use Rstudio installer

 # Run locally
 In order to run this script, one has to adapt the paths to the data.
 These paths are handled by the script path_handlin.R.